 We have had numerous transactions with Alternative Cigarettes, Inc. ("AC").
-AC is 95% owned by three holders of our Common Stock, including Joseph Pandolfino, our Chief Executive Officer, and Angelo Tomasello, who currently owns approximately 11.8% of our issued and outstanding Common Stock.
-We share office space and employee services with AC.
-AC reimburses us from time to time for the value of these activities.
+AC is 95% owned by three holders of our common stock, including Joseph Pandolfino, our Chief Executive Officer, and Angelo Tomasello, who currently owns approximately 11.8% of our issued and outstanding common stock.
+We share office space and employee services with AC and AC reimburses us from time to time for the value of these activities.
 AC paid us \$32,387 during fiscal year 2009 and \$57,667 during fiscal year 2008 for these services.
 AC has also advanced funds to us from time to time.
 Since January 1, 2009, the largest net amount due from us to AC was approximately \$127,000.
 No interest has been accrued or paid on these amounts due to AC and there are no repayment terms between the parties.

 In January 2008, we issued convertible promissory notes due and payable on January 15, 2011 to Messrs.
 Pandolfino and Tomasello in the principal amounts of \$77,435 and \$100,315, respectively, with 7% interest per annum accruing thereon.
-In December 2009, Mr. Pandolfino converted the principal balance and accrued interest under his note (\$88,172) into 151,760 shares of our Common Stock.
-In June 2010, Mr. Tomasello agreed to amend his note to eliminate his right to convert the balance into shares of our Common Stock.
+In December 2009, Mr. Pandolfino converted the principal balance and accrued interest under his note (\$88,172) into 151,760 shares of our common stock.
+In May 2010, Mr. Tomasello agreed to amend his note to eliminate his right to convert the balance into shares of our common stock, and in January 2011, Mr. Tomasello's note together with all accrued interest thereon was paid in full.

-In November 2008, we issued a promissory note due and payable on November 11, 2010 to Mr. Tomasello in the principal amount of \$325,000 with 10% interest per annum accruing thereon and a warrant to purchase 371,006 shares of our Common Stock, which have since been exercised at a price of \$.0001 per share.
+In November 2008, we issued a promissory note due and payable on November 11, 2010 to Mr. Tomasello in the principal amount of \$325,000, with 10% interest per annum accruing thereon, and a warrant to purchase 371,006 shares of our common stock, which have since been exercised at a price of \$.0001 per share.
 The note is guaranteed by Virgil Properties, LLC, which is jointly owned by Messrs.
 Pandolfino and Tomasello.
-Mr. Tomasello continued to make funds available to us in the form of cash advances.
+Effective December 1, 2010, the \$325,000 promissory note was amended to extend the maturity date until January 10, 2011 and to increase the interest rate to 15% during this extension period.
+On January 25, 2011, Mr. Tomasello converted the principal amount of this promissory note into 325,000 shares of our common stock through an investment in the Private Placement Offering and Mr. Tomasello was paid cash in the amount of \$79,401 in January 2011, which represents the accrued interest on the original \$325,000 promissory note.
+Mr. Tomasello has also made funds available to us in the form of cash advances.
 The largest net amount outstanding since January 1, 2009 was approximately \$166,000.
 No interest was accrued or paid on such advances and there were no repayment terms between the parties.
-In December 2009, Mr. Tomasello was issued 504,553 shares of our Common Stock in lieu of repayment of \$135,996 of such advances, and we issued him a promissory note that was exchanged for 204,639 shares of our Common Stock in June 2010.
-Effective December 1, 2010 the original \$325,000 promissory note was amended to extend the maturity date until January 10, 2012 and to increase the interest rate to 15% during this extension period.
-On January 25, 2011, Mr. Tomasello converted the principal amount of this promissory note into 325,000 shares of Common Stock through an investment in the Private Placement Offering and was issued a new promissory note in the principal amount of \$79,401.06 with 10% interest per annum, which represents the accrued interest on the original \$325,000 promissory note that was not converted.
+In December 2009, Mr. Tomasello was issued 504,553 shares of our common stock in lieu of repayment of \$135,996 of such advances, and we issued him a promissory note that was exchanged for 204,639 shares of our common stock in June 2010.